jannelliv/flinkMonitor/tools/README.txt

     <event name>, tp=<index>, ts=<timestamp>, x0=<attribute #0>, x1=...

 Indexes and timestamps start at zero.
+A different starting timestamp can be set with option -t.

 Replayer